Church of St Augustine of Canterbury

 – There is a WC in the Fyfe-Graham Room next to the Church.

 – Car Parking for 3 cars in front of the Church otherwise free on road car parking (Please be respectful of neighbours drives and property access).

 – Rail Stations – Faversham (5 – 10 minute Taxi ride)

 The Parish takes seriously the need to support other worthy causes and to help those in need.
 We support the Missionary Society of St Paul, ACC’s outreach and Mission arm which supports projects around the world wide Church.
 Locally we support various charities including the homeless Charity ‘Porchlight’ in Canterbury.

 We also belong to lendwithcare.org and through that organisation support individuals in the developing third world with interest free loans to help them help themselves.
 You can find out more or perhaps even join us in this endeavour by clicking on the link below:

-Links to a couple of YouTube videos from the Parish
+Links to YouTube videos from the Parish